Eric-peng111/Android_app_social/admin/Report.md

 *[What features have you implemented?]*

-*Here is an example:*

-*Privacy*
-1. *Featue 1: Users may ... . (easy)*
+*Greater Data Usage, Handling and Sophistication*
+1. *Feature 1: Read data instances from multiple local ﬁles in different formats (JSON, XML or Bespoken). (easy)*
-2. *Feature 2: A user must ... . (easy)*
+2. *Feature 2: User proﬁle activity containing a media ﬁle (image, animation (e.g. gif), video). (easy)*
-3. *Feature 3: A user can only ... . (medium)*
+3. *Feature 3: Use GPS information (see the demo presented by our tutors.
+For example, your app may use the latitude/longitude to show some information relevant to your app). (easy)*
+4. *Feature 4: Report viewer.
+Provide users with the ability to see a report of interactions with your app (e.g., total views, total likes, total raised for a campaign, etc, in a graphical manner.(medium)*
+5. *Feature 5: Deletion method of either a Red-Black Tree, AVL tree or B-Tree data structure.
+The deletion of nodes must serve a purpose within your application. (hard)*

+*User Interactivity*
+1. *Feature 1: The ability to micro-interact with items in your app (e.g. like/dislike/support/report a post/message/event) [stored in-memory]. (easy)*
+2. *Feature 2: Scheduled actions.
+At least two different types of actions must be schedulable.
+For example, a user can schedule an item (e.g., launch a social cause, like an item, post a comment, etc). (medium)*

 *Firebase Integration*
-1. *Feature 1: Use Firebase to implement ... . (easy)*
+1. *Feature 1: 1.
+Use Firebase to implement user Authentication/Authorisation. (easy)*
-2. *Feature 2: Use Firebase to persist ... .(medium)*
+2. *Feature 2: Use Firebase to persist all data used in your app (this item replaces the requirement to retrieve data from a local ﬁle) (medium)*

-*List all features you have completed in their separate categories with their difficulty classification.
-If they are features that are suggested and approved, please state this somewhere as well.*
+3. *Feature 3: Using Firebase or another remote database to store user information and having the app updated as the remote database is updated without restarting the application.
+   E.g. User A makes a transfer, user B on a separate instance of the application sees user A’s transfer appear on their app instance without restarting their application. (very hard)*

 ## Team Meetings

 - *[Team Meeting 1](./Meeting01.md)*